 Should pain relief requirements exceed this, please contact our Practice.

 Following the operation, there will often be some swelling within the nose, and it may be blocked.
 This may take up to 4 weeks to settle down.

-Dr Morrissey advises the use of a nasal saline spray (FESS) at least twice a day to help keep the nasal lining moist and facilitate recovery.
-This practice should continue until review by Dr Morrissey.
+Our Surgeons advise the use of a nasal saline spray (FESS) at least four times a day to help keep the nasal lining moist and facilitate recovery.
+This practice should continue until review by your Surgeon.